DeanoBurrito/northport/docs/kernel/SystemCallList.md

 The return values depend on the device type, and whether basic or advanced info was queried.
 See their description above.

 ### Notes:
 - The idea of there being a single primary device for some device types shouldn't be taken too seriously.
 For example if there are multiple monitors connected, the primary framebuffer will always be the main monitor.
-Application developers using a framebuffer directly will want to iterate through the available choices, and pick the most appropriate one in that case.
+Application developers using a framebuffer directly will want to iterate throughthe available choices, and pick the most appropriate one in that case.
 Primary devices are just a hint.

 ## 0x21 - GetDevicesOfType
 //TODO: